lantanagroup/safr-content-ig/input/pagecontent/use_cases.md

 The NHSN Acute Care Hospital (ACH) monthly digital quality measure (dQM) enables facilities to electronically report line-level data to NHSN for the following modules, which provide monthly event rates back to the facility.
 These dQMs include:

-- Glycemic Control (hyperglycemia and medication-related hypoglycemia)
+- Glycemic Control (includes hyperglycemia and medication-related hypoglycemia events)
-- Healthcare Facility-onset
-- Antibiotic-Treated Clostridioides difficile (C. difficile) Infection (HT-CDI)
-- Hospital-Onset Bacteremia and Fungemia (HOB)
+- Bacteremia & Fungemia Surveillance (includes Hospital-Onset Bacteremia & Fungemia events)
-- Venous Thromboembolism (VTE)-related Prophylaxis and event rates (under development)
-- Late-Onset Sepsis / Meningitis (under development)
-- Acute Sepsis Events (ASE) (under development)
-- Hospital-onset Acute Kidney Injury (HAKI) (under development)
-- Opioid-related Adverse Events (ORAE) (under development)
+- Clostridioides difficile Surveillance (includes Healthcare facility-onset, antibiotic-Treated CDI events)
+- Sepsis Surveillance (includes Adult Community-onset Sepsis events)

 #### Patients of Interest

 The facility works with NHSN to define a patients of interest (POI) list.
-The POI list is often the facility’s entire inpatient population.
+The POI list is often the facility’s entire Inpatient, Emergency, and Observation population.
 The data for the patients on the list are then extracted and evaluated against the measure criteria for the initial population.

 #### Initial Population